Lollebollen/Portfolio/REGAUGE/README.md

 # *REGAUGE*
 ## Game Summary
-bblalblal
+Hop in a mech and when yours explodes get to cover and run away from the other players that are trying to stomp you, until you get your mech drop and *REGAUGE*.

 ## Player
  *add diagram of structure here* <br/>
- Implementing couch co-op with unitys input system requierd some structure for REGAUGE since the player needed to swap between multiple differnt kinds of charcters.
-The implementation I went with is having a controler that can attach charcters to itself and most of the time handle the logic for switching charater.
+ Implementing couch co-op with Unity's input system required some structure for REGAUGE since the player needed to swap between multiple different kinds of characters.
+The implementation I went with is having a controller that can attach characters to itself and most of the time handle the logic for switching character.

   <Details>
  <summary> Code </summary>